bsquizz/ocdeployer/README.md

 * Define which secrets your services rely on, and import them either from a local dir, or from another project in OpenShift
 * Split the templates up into "service sets" and deploy all sets, or specific sets
 * Define dependencies (for example: service set 'A' requires service set 'B')
 * Create environment files, which define parameters that should be set at template processing time, so you can deploy the same templates to different environments
+* Specify multiple environment files at deploy time and merge them
+* Use OpenShift templating along with jinja2 templating
 * Create custom pre-deploy/deploy/post-deploy scripts in python if more granular control is neeed
 * Quickly scale the resource request/limit defined in your templates.